Common Questions for Importing Goods to the USA

 Q: What are the most common types of costs or expenses encountered by importers whose cargo is designated by CBP for hold or examination?

-Marine terminal operator charges for staging containers for VACIS X-ray exam, or “tailgate” exam, at terminal
+- Marine terminal operator charges for staging containers for VACIS X-ray exam, or “tailgate” exam, at the terminal

-Chassis Split fee is charged when chassis has to be picked up from a chassis pool, brought to the port, and the empty chassis returned after container delivery.
+- A Chassis Split fee is charged when a chassis has to be picked up from a chassis pool, brought to the port, and the empty chassis returned after container delivery.

 ***The amounts of these individual costs and charges can vary substantially from one port to another, and from one private operator to another.